-3. They Called, I’m Still In The Running
+They Called, I’m Still In The Running

-4. The Interviewer Is Well-Prepared
+The Interviewer Is Well-Prepared

-While being well-prepared is good for an interview, this rule will probably only apply to the candidates.
-Most interviewers have other more pressing matters to deal with and will only take a little of their time to prepare for your first meet up with them.
+While being well-prepared is suitable for an interview, this rule will probably only apply to the candidates.
+Most interviewers have other more pressing matters to deal with and will only take a little of their time to prepare for your first meet-up with them.

-5. Interviewers Will Ask All The Same Questions
+Interviewers Will Ask All The Same Questions

-Trick questions like “How many balloons fit inside of San Francisco?” are popular with larger companies where the competition is really high.
+Trick questions like “How many balloons fit inside of San Francisco?” are popular with larger companies where the competition is high.
 These questions can help them tell apart those who are creative from those who are book smart.

 Looks Don’t Matter, Heart Does

 Fairy tales may end with the lesson that no matter how you look on the outside, it’s the inside that counts.
-But when it comes to reality, the human instinct is to stick to the winner, or anyone who looks like one.
+But when it comes to reality, the human instinct is to stick to the winner or anyone who looks like one.

-Recruiters want candidates who look fresh, confident, energetic and enthusiastic.
-You don’t have to be Prince Charming but proper personal grooming and how you present yourself will definitely influence how much recruiters want you to join them.
+Recruiters want candidates who look fresh, confident, energetic, and enthusiastic.
+You don’t have to be Prince Charming, but proper personal grooming and how you present yourself will definitely influence how much recruiters want you to join them.
 While we’re on the subject…

 The Most Qualified Person Gets The Job

 While being qualified gives the applicants a headstart, the job interview is more like a date.
-You might not be the most qualified but if there’s chemistry between you and the interviewer you most likely still stand a chance to be the winning candidate for the job.
+You might not be the most qualified, but if there’s chemistry between you and the interviewer, you most likely still stand a chance to be the winning candidate for the job.

 Also, academic qualifications may have gotten you through the door, but that’s not the only thing interviewers are looking at.
 They need you to convince them that you are the man (or woman) for the job, that you can be a great addition to the company instead of just being dead weight.

 Accept When Offered a Beverage

 Interviewers may try to be accommodating and ask you if you would like tea, coffee or any other beverage.
-While the polite thing to do is to accept the offer, unless the mentioned drink is right in front of your eyes, decline it.
+While the polite thing to do is accept the offer, unless the mentioned drink is right in front of your eyes, decline it.

-You may be making the interviewer go out of their way to get you a drink, when all they are there to do is decide just how good you are as a new addition to the family.
+You may be making the interviewer go out of their way to get you a drink when all they are there to do is decide just how good you are as a new addition to the family.
 And imagine if you’re in a lengthy interview, you sure won’t want your bladder to be full halfway through it.
 You’re already nervous enough as it is.

 Keep Your Answers Short

 How would you feel if you ask someone a lengthy question, expecting a similarly lengthy answer only to get, “Yes, I think so” and “No, I don’t think that.” as your answers?
 It’s okay to open up and talk about the company or to explain yourself when you are asked a question, particularly if you have done your homework.